sourcepirate/highcount/README.md

 ```

 sourcepirate has spent about n hours
-Chee Kit has spent about z hours
+XXX has spent about z hours
-Chen Weng Wei has spent about y hours
+YYY has spent about y hours
-Allen has spent about x hours
+ZZZ has spent about x hours

 ```